gantrior/DockerMeetupAdvanced/lab-2/README.md

     The first line in the the Dockerfile is: `FROM debian:jessie` This will import that layer into the MySQL image.

     So layers are created by Dockerfiles and are are shared between images.
 When you start a container, a writeable layer is added to the base image.

+    Next you will create a file in our container, and see how that's represented on the host file system.

+3. Start a Debian container, shell into it.

+    ```
+    $ docker run --tty --interactive --name debian debian:stretch-slim bash
+    root@e09203d84deb:/#
+    ```

+4. Create a file and then list out the directory to make sure it's there:

+    ```
+    root@e09203d84deb:/# touch test-file
+    root@e09203d84deb:/# ls
+    bin   dev  home  lib64  mnt  proc  run   srv  test-file  usrboot  etc  lib   media  opt  root  sbin  sys  tmp        var
+    ```

+    We can see  `test-file` exists in the root of the containers file system.

+    What has happened is that when a new file was written to the disk, the Docker storage driver placed that file in it's own layer.
+This is called *copy on write* - as soon as a change is detected the change is copied into the writeable layer.
+That layers is represented by a directory on the host file system.
+All of this is managed by the Docker storage driver.

+5. Exit the container but leave it running by pressing `ctrl-p` and then `ctrl-q`

+    The Docker hosts for the labs today use OverlayFS with the [overlay2](https://docs.docker.com/engine/userguide/storagedriver/overlayfs-driver/#how-the-overlay2-driver-works) storage driver.

+    OverlayFS layers two directories on a single Linux host and presents them as a single directory.
+These directories are called layers and the unification process is referred to as a union mount.
+OverlayFS refers to the lower directory as lowerdir and the upper directory a upperdir.
+"Upper" and "Lower" refer to when the layer was added to the image.
+In our example the writeable layer is the most "upper" layer.
+The unified view is exposed through its own directory called merged.

+    We can use Docker's *inspect* command to look at where these directories live on our Docker host's file system.

+    > Note: The *inspect* command uses Go templates to allow us to extract out specific information from its output.
+For more information on how these templates work with *inspect* read this [excellent tutorial](http://container-solutions.com/docker-inspect-template-magic/).

+    ```
+    $ docker inspect -f '{{json .GraphDriver.Data}}' debian | jq
+    {
+      "LowerDir": "/var/lib/docker/overlay2/0dad4d523351851af4872f8c6706fbdf36a6fa60dc7a29fff6eb388bf3d7194e-init/diff:/var/lib/docker/overlay2/c2e2db4221ad5dca9f35a92e04d17c79b861ddee30015fa3ddc77c66ae1bf758/diff",
+      "MergedDir": "/var/lib/docker/overlay2/0dad4d523351851af4872f8c6706fbdf36a6fa60dc7a29fff6eb388bf3d7194e/merged",
+      "UpperDir": "/var/lib/docker/overlay2/0dad4d523351851af4872f8c6706fbdf36a6fa60dc7a29fff6eb388bf3d7194e/diff",
+      "WorkDir": "/var/lib/docker/overlay2/0dad4d523351851af4872f8c6706fbdf36a6fa60dc7a29fff6eb388bf3d7194e/work"
+    }
+    ```
+    > Note: `WorkDir` is a working directory for the Overlay2 driver

+    Since the change we made is the newest modification to the Debian container's file system, it's going to be stored in `UpperDir`.

+6. List the contents of the `UpperDir`.

+    ```
+    $ cd $(docker inspect -f {{.GraphDriver.Data.UpperDir}} debian)

+    $ ls
+    test-file
+    ```

+    `MergedDir` is going to give us a look at the root filesystem of our container which is a combination of `UpperDir` and `LowerDir`:

+7. List the contents of `MergedDir`:

+    ```
+    $ cd $(docker inspect -f {{.GraphDriver.Data.MergedDir}} debian)

+    $ ls
+    bin        etc        lib64      opt        run        sys        usr
+    boot       home       media      proc       sbin       test-file  var
+    dev        lib        mnt        root       srv        tmp
+    ```

+    Notice that the directory on our host file system has the same contents as the one inside the container.
+That's because that directory is what we see in the container.

+    > Warning: You should NEVER manipulate your container's file system via the Docker host.
+This is only being done as an academic exercise.

+8. Write a new file to the host file system in the `UpperDir`, and list the directory to see the contents

+    ```
+    $ cd $(docker inspect -f {{.GraphDriver.Data.UpperDir}} debian)

+    $ touch test-file2

+    $ ls
+    test-file   test-file2
+    ```

+9. Move back into your Debian container and list the root file system

+    ```
+    $ docker attach debian

+    root@674d7abf10c6:/# ls
+    bin   dev  home  lib64  mnt  proc  run   srv  test-file   tmp  var
+    boot  etc  lib   media  opt  root  sbin  sys  test-file2  usr
+    ```

+    The file that was created on the local host filesystem (`test-file2`) is now available in the container as well.

+10. Type `exit` to stop your container, which will also stop it

+    ```
+    root@674d7abf10c6:/# exit
+    exit
+    ```

+11. Ensure that your debian container still exists

+    ```
+    $ docker container ls --all
+    CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS           PORTS               NAMES
+    674d7abf10c6        debian:jessie       "bash"              36 minutes ago      Exited (0) 2 minutes ago                       debian
+    ```

+12. List out the current directory

+    ```
+    $ ls
+    test-file   test-file2
+    ```

+    Because the container still exists, the files are still available on  your file system.
+At this point you could `docker start` your container and it would be just as it was before you exited.

+    However, if we remove the container, the directories on the host file system will be removed, and your changes will be gone

+13. Remove the container and list the directory contents

+    ```
+    $ docker container rm debian
+    debian

+    $ ls
+    ```

+    The files that were created are now gone.
+You've actually been left in a sort of "no man's land" as the directory you're in has actually been deleted as well.

+14. Copy the directory location from the prompt in the terminal.

+15. CD back to your home directory

+    ```
+    $ cd
+    ```

+16. Attempt to list the contents of the old `UpperDir` directory.

+    ```
+    $ ls /var/lib/docker/overlay2/0dad4d523351851af4872f8c6706fbdf36a6fa60dc7a29fff6eb388bf3d7194e/diff
+    ls: /var/lib/docker/overlay2/0dad4d523351851af4872f8c6706fbdf36a6fa60dc7a29fff6eb388bf3d7194e/diff: No such file or directory

 ## Understanding Docker Volumes

 [Docker volumes](https://docs.docker.com/engine/admin/volumes/volumes/) are directories on the host file system that are not managed by the storage driver.
 Since they are not managed by the storage drive they offer a couple of important benefits.